ccarabine/payrollapp/docs/user_manual.md

 There is additional validation to ensure there is an employee record already entered into employee payroll Google Sheet

-If no record is found ‘No payroll record found for xx in week wk xx, returning to main menu.’
-Will be displayed
+If no record is found ‘No payroll record found for xx in week wk xx, returning to the main menu.’ will be displayed

 Press any key to return to the display payroll menu

-If a record is found, ‘Employment record located’ message will be displayed .
+If a record is found, the ‘Employment record located’ message will be displayed.
 This record will be deleted and the user will be prompted to enter the employees hours again which will follow the add employees detail features above

 <details>
 <summary>Click here to view an example</summary>